List of Mighty Morphin Power Rangers characters: Hydro Hog

-Hydro Hog is the Umibōzu-themed nemesis of the Aquitian Rangers and the main antagonist of Mighty Morphin Alien Rangers.
+Hydro Hog is the nemesis of the Aquitian Rangers and the main antagonist of Mighty Morphin Alien Rangers.
 He was known as the Emperor of the Dark Waters on Aquitar for his evil ways.
 He was known for having destroyed many planets.
 His main power is to consume all the water available before the Aquitian Rangers can get to it, leaving them dehydrated.
 Rita Repulsa and Lord Zedd sought out Hydro Hog's help when the Aquitian Rangers proved to be too much against them on their own.

-Hydro Hog was too powerful for the Aquitian Rangers to destroy, and he was the only villain capable of withstanding the Shogun Megazord's Fire Blade, actually completely blocking the sword before it hit him.
 However, he was eventually defeated by the Shogun MegaFalconzord.
-He was the first archvillain to be destroyed in battle, later followed by King Mondo.
-Hydro Hog is also the only monster and/or archvillain to be destroyed by the Shogun MegaFalconzord.

 Hydro Hog was voiced by Brad Orchard.

 Foot Soldiers

 Putty Patrol

-The Putty Patrol is the standard foot soldiers deployed by Rita Repulsa during the first season of Mighty Morphin Power Rangers.
+The Putty Patrol are the standard foot soldiers deployed by Rita Repulsa during the first season of Mighty Morphin Power Rangers.
 They are based on the Golem Soldiers in Zyuranger and are made from clay.
 Though neither particularly strong, intelligent, nor resilient, their basic power of numbers allow them to be a regular challenge to the Power Rangers.
 Occasionally, some of them were encountered that seemed a little smarter (Jason at one point fought one that was able to drive a car).
-Putties are mass-produced in Finster's Monstermatic through use of steam-pressured molds and then sent through the Monstermatic in large numbers.
+Putties are mass-produced in Finster's Monstermatic through the use of steam-pressured molds and then sent through the Monstermatic in large numbers.
 Putties do have some manner of spoken language, though it is incomprehensible to humans, coming across as strings of garbled noises.

 There had been some special Putty Patrollers that had been exclusive to each of Rita Repulsa's monsters.